-{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to the expansions of iterated Ito stochastic integrals, based on generalized multiple Fourier series, converging in the sence of norm in the space $L_2([t, T]^k),$ $k\in\mathbb{N}.$ The method of generalized multiple Fourier series for ex\-pansions and mean-square approximations of iterated Ito stochastic integrals of arbitrary multiplicity is proposed and developed.
-In the article it is also obtained the generalization of this method for discontinuous complete orthonormalized systems of functions in the space $L_2([t, T]^k),$ $k\in\mathbb{N}.$ The comparison of the considered method with well-known ex\-pan\-si\-ons of iterated Ito stochastic integrals based on Ito formula and Hermite polynomials is given.
-The convergence in the mean of degree $2n,$ $n \in \mathbb{N}$ of the proposed method is proved.
+{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to the expansions of iterated Ito stochastic integrals based on generalized multiple Fourier series converging in the sense of norm in the space $L_2([t, T]^k),$ $k\in\mathbb{N}.$ The method of generalized multiple Fourier series for ex\-pansion and mean-square approximation of iterated Ito stochastic integrals of arbitrary multiplicity $k$ ($k\in\mathbb{N}$) with respect to components of the multidimensional Wiener process is proposed and developed.
+The obtained expansions contain only one operation of the limit transition in contrast to its existing analogues.
+In the article it is also obtained the generalization of the proposed method for an arbitrary complete orthonormal systems of functions in the space $L_2([t, T]^k),$ $k\in\mathbb{N}$ as well as for complete orthonormal with weight $r(t_1)\ldots r(t_k)$ systems of functions in the space $L_2([t, T]^k),$ $k\in\mathbb{N}$.
+The comparison of the considered method with the well-known ex\-pan\-si\-ons of iterated Ito stochastic integrals based on the Ito formula and Hermite polynomials is given.
+The convergence in the mean of degree $2n$ $(n \in \mathbb{N})$ and with probability 1 of the proposed method is proved.

 \end{quote} }